kunle123-ui/kunle/Smart-Contract.md

   ],
 ...
 ```
-Inside the above `types` array we define list of alias for existing type.
-Here, we define `name` as alias of `account_name`.
+Inside the above `types` array we define a list of alias for existing type.
+Here, we define `name` as an alias of `account_name`.

 ## 3. Checklist

 Before getting started with an EOS Smart Contract be sure to do all the following:

-**Build the latest built**
+**Build the latest build**

-Make sure you have the latest built in your enviornment, you will need that in order to access `eoscpp` and `eosc`, the tools that are necessary for you to get started.
+Make sure you have the latest build in your environment, you will need that in order to access `eoscpp` and `eosc`, the tools that are necessary for you to get started.
 Instructions on getting the latest built can be found in the [Environment](https://github.com/EOSIO/eos/wiki/Local-Environment) section.

 Once you have the latest eosio/eos code installed, make sure that ${CMAKE_INSTALL_PREFIX}/bin is in your path, or you will have to install it by running the following command.